 Find statistics and analysis related to the labour force, employment and income from official Canadian and international sources.

 - Canadian economy

 Get the latest official economic indicators, which shed light on the performance of several segments of the Canadian economy.

 Find statistics that can help you better understand your industry, and study the latest trends that could impact your business.

 Find Canadian and foreign trade statistics and other information that can help you to grow your business.

 - General research and statistics

-Canada Business Network centres are located in each province and territory and many feature libraries that are stocked with materials to help small businesses.
+Some centres feature libraries that are stocked with materials to help small businesses.

 - Date modified: